tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 * Line Number: An integer for maintaining the sort order of the file.
 * dataID: A unique identifier (within the validation data) of the validation data record, e.g., "123"
-* LineForTest: An integer for maintaining the sort order of the validation case with in the set of validation cases for a particular test,
+* LineForTest: An integer for maintaining the sort order of the validation case with in the set of validation cases for a particular Test,
-* GitHubIssueNo: The GitHub issue where rationale management of the test under validation is maintained, can be use to form a link to the discussion history for the development of the relevant test, e.g., 20 can be found at https://github.com/tdwg/bdq/issues/20
+* GitHubIssueNo: The GitHub issue where rationale management of the Test under validation is maintained, can be use to form a link to the discussion history for the development of the relevant Test, e.g., 20 can be found at https://github.com/tdwg/bdq/issues/20
-* GUID: the machine readable identifier for the test under validation, e.g. 69b2efdc-6269-45a4-aecb-4cb99c2ae134
+* GUID: the machine readable identifier for the Test under validation, e.g. 69b2efdc-6269-45a4-aecb-4cb99c2ae134
-* Label: The human-readable name of the test, e.g., "VALIDATION_COUNTRY_FOUND"
+* Label: The human-readable name of the Test, e.g., "VALIDATION_COUNTRY_FOUND"
-* Response.status: The status on applying the test to the test data record.
+* Response.status: The status on applying the Test to the Test data record.
 For VALIDATIONS, one of the terms "EXTERNAL_PREREQUISITES_NOT_MET", "INTERNAL_PREREQUISITES_NOT_MET" or "RUN_HAS_RESULT".
 For AMENDMENTS, one of the terms "EXTERNAL_PREREQUISITES_NOT_MET", "INTERNAL_PREREQUISITES_NOT_MET", "FILLED_IN", "AMENDED" or "NOT_AMENDED".
 For ISSUE, one of the terms "INTERNAL_PREREQUISITES_NOT_MET" or "RUN_HAS_RESULT".
 For MEASURES, either "RUN_HAS_RESULT" or "INTERNAL_PREREQUISITES_NOT_MET".
-* Response.result: The result of running the test on the test data record.
+* Response.result: The result of running the Test on the Test data record.
 For VALIDATIONS and AMENDMENTS, "NULL" where the Response.status is either "EXTERNAL_PREREQUISITES_NOT_MET", "INTERNAL_PREREQUISITES_NOT_MET".
 For VALIDATIONS, either "COMPLIANT" or "NOT_COMPLIANT" where Response.status is "RUN_HAS_RESULT".
 For AMENDMENTS where Response.status is either "FILLED_IN" or "AMENDED, the Response.result is a json structure containing a key:value list of Darwin Core terms and values for changes proposed by the AMENDMENT.
 For MEASURES, a resulting value or "NOT_REPORTED".
-* Response.comment: An example human-readable statement identifying the reason for the test result given the input data, implementations are not expected to produce this exact value, it is given as an example.
+* Response.comment: An example human-readable statement identifying the reason for the Test result given the input data, implementations are not expected to produce this exact value, it is given as an example.
 * IssuesWithThisRow: Temporary working column for recording problems while developing validation data, to be removed.
-* bdq:annotation placeholder for an annotation when testing for their presence.
+* bdq:annotation placeholder for an annotation when Testing for their presence.
-* bdq:sourceAuthority input parameter for some parameterized tests.
+* bdq:sourceAuthority input parameter for some parameterized Tests.
 * dwc: (77 columns)  All of the Darwin Core terms that are in scope for Core.
-In each row, only those identified in the Information Elements of the relevant test and pertinent to the test case at hand contain values.
+In each row, only those identified in the Information Elements of the relevant Test and pertinent to the Test case at hand contain values.

 NOTE: We have implemented examples of EXTERNAL_PREREQUISITES_NOT_MET using the Input.Data structure of